JetBrains/intellij-sdk-docs/basics/getting_started/update_plugins_format.md

 * Add the URL for the custom repository to the JetBrains IDE [Repository Settings/Preferences](https://www.jetbrains.com/help/idea/managing-plugins.html#repos).

 ## Describing Your Plugins in updatePlugins.xml File
 Every custom plugin repository must have at least one `updatePlugins.xml` file to describe the latest available version for every hosted plugin.
-The description in `updatePlugins.xml` is used by JetBrains IDEs to locate plugins by attributes  such as id, IDE version, and plugin version.
+The description in `updatePlugins.xml` is used by JetBrains IDEs to locate plugins by attribute uch as id, IDE version, and plugin version.
 These attributes are displayed by JetBrains IDEs to help users select or upgrade plugins.
 The description also tells the JetBrains IDE where to download the plugin itself.

 A custom plugin repository's `updatePlugins.xml` file is constructed and maintained by the administrator of the repository.
 More than one `updatePlugins.xml` file may be required if consumers of the custom repository are using more than one version of a JetBrains IDE.
 For example `updatePlugins-182.xml`, `updatePlugins-183.xml` for IntelliJ IDEA 2018.2 and 2018.3 respectively.